AshridgeTechnologies/elemento/stories/Backlog.md

 - Show which formula is wrong in 'Unable to display the app due to an error in a formula'
 - P1: Runtime errors in actions give no clue that they have even occurred, let alone where or what
 - Error when try to use page function inside an item component: Cannot use object state that has not been initialised: MainApp.MainPage.TileMatches
+- $itemId is a string if using index, can't do arithmetic with it unless convert - now have $index too